jbilcke-hf/OpenClap-Format/README.md

 ## In a nutshell

-**OpenClap** is an open interchange format designed for AI content, from pre-generated multi-hour movies, infinite streams of 4D gaussian splatting videos (`.splatv`), or even real-time interactive video game experiences.
+**OpenClap** is an open interchange format designed for AI content, from pre-generated multi-hour movies and infinite streams of 4D gaussian splatting videos (`.splatv`) to real-time interactive video game experiences.

 An **OpenClap** file (`.clap`) is a compressed YAML stream of documents that describe all aspects of a scene: